ibm-cloud-docs/watsonxdata/spk_cpp_intro.md

 * User’s could adjust the percentage of memory set for offHeap, using the configuration, `ae.spark.offHeap.factor`, which accepts values (0-1) exclusive, eg: 0.75.

-* It is recommended for users to set this to lower value i.e., < 0.5 if their workload has lot of fallbacks to Java based spark. (see: <hyperlinks to fallbacks in intro page>) so that OOM does not happen while falling back to Java based spark execution.
+* It is recommended for users to set this to lower value i.e., < 0.5 if their workload has lot of fallbacks to Java based spark. (see [Limitation](#featu_cpp-limt)) so that OOM does not happen while falling back to Java based spark execution.

 * It is recommended to set this to higher value. i.e., 0.75 and above if their workloads executes natively on Gluten without fallback.